zhenik/devops-exam/README.md

 Make a slack notification to special channel.

 ## 5 Kubernetes
+NOT AUTOMATED
+I install minikube last release, unfortunately minikube not designed to provide external url for service, its generated automatically and accessed on localhost only.
 I made setup scrips for deployments and service, can be found in kubernetes directory Kubernetes usage locally required [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) and [minikube](https://github.com/kubernetes/minikube/releases).